Staph Infection and Bacteria that is a significant problem!

 Tips for caregivers to take care of our loved ones with MRSA

 Managing our loved ones with MRSA at home should be easier compared to institutional settings.
 The chances of infection reduce if the elderly can stay in a sterile clean environment when necessary.
 Furthermore, follow these guidelines to prevent the spread of disease and ensure complete recovery.

 They must keep a close watch on the color change and the nature of the wound.
 When they notice the damage is getting darker in color, consult a doctor as soon as possible.

-It is very important to wash the towels used for hand wiping every day.
+It is essential to wash the towels used for hand wiping every day.

 This would also potentially reduce the risk of spreading the infection.

 Always wear disposable gloves while you clean and dress the wound.

 Gloves create a barrier between you and the infection.
 And using gloves keeps your loved one safe, which is the main goal.

 Practice good hygiene.

 Handwashing with soap and water is a must after you touch the infected area.
 You also need to wash your hands thoroughly and sanitize them before and after dressing the wound and clearing up the fluids from the wound.